JustBlackBird/sofa/README.md

 ## Installation

+Sofa uses [Phantom.js](http://phantomjs.org/) so you have to install it first if you did not do it before.

 1. Get sources.
 You can use `git clone`, download button or any other method.
 2. Install dependencies using `npm install`.
 3. Build the sources using `npm run build`